Reinforcement learning optimization of the charging of a Dicke quantum battery: Abstract

 \section{Abstract}

 Quantum batteries are energy-storing devices, governed by quantum mechanics, that promise high charging performance thanks to collective effects.
 Due to its experimental feasibility, the Dicke battery - which comprises $N$ two-level systems coupled to a common photon mode - is one of the most promising designs for quantum batteries.
-Here, we use reinforcement learning to optimize the charging process of a Dicke battery, showing that both the extractable energy (ergotropy) and quantum mechanical energy fluctuations (charging precision) can be greatly improved with respect to standard charging strategies.
+However, the chaotic nature of the model severely hinders the extractable energy (ergotropy).
+Here, we use reinforcement learning to optimize the charging process of a Dicke battery either by modulating the coupling strength, or the system-cavity detuning.
+We find that the ergotropy and quantum mechanical energy fluctuations (charging precision) can be greatly improved with respect to standard charging strategies by countering the detrimental effect of quantum chaos.
+Notably, the collective speedup of the charging time can be preserved even when nearly fully charging the battery.

-{\it Introduction.---} It is believed that eventually quantum effects, such as entanglement and coherence, could be used to perform certain tasks that cannot be performed by a classical machine.
-Theoretical examples of that are known, for example, in the fields of computation \cite{nielsen2011} or cryptography \cite{gisin2002}.